openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/01-creating-an-initial-project.md

 ```
 Login successful.

-You don't have any projects.
-You can try to create a new project, by running
+Now we need to creae a Project space in OpenShift for our API.
+In OpenShift we can create a new project by running

     oc new-project <projectname>
 ```

-To create a new project called ``fuselab`` run the command:
+For out project lets create a project called ``fuselab`` by running the command:

 ``oc new-project fuselab``{{execute}}